rdhub/Yelp/README.md

 Describe any challenges encountered while building the app.

 I had some issues with getting the constraints and display correct.
 My name label for the restaurant kept truncating too early and I did not understand why, since I followed the walkthrough video exactly.
 I kept rewatching it and following my code but nothing worked.
 I decided to comment out the code where we change the name label preferred max width and then it worked.
+I had trouble getting the search results to appear, since the code for searching was different from how we did it before.
+I kept looking at the different swift files then realized it was a lot simpler than I thought it was supposed to be.

 ## License

 Copyright 2017 Richard Du